chairleague/hots-rules/README.md

 ### Playoff Seeding

 Playoffs seeds are determined upon [team rating](#rating).
-Tie-breakers are broken by who signed up first for the tournament.
+Ties are broken by who signed up first for the tournament.

 ### Prizes